piotr3d/fibaro-data-archiver/README.md

 * *config.py* - get configuration data from *config.ini* file (creates one if it doesn't exist)
 * *helper.py* - internal helper functions
 * *requirements* - list of required libraries - requests and it's dependecies

+## How I use it
+I've put this script on my Synology and created a scheduled task that runs daily and stores the data on NAS.